 I didn’t want my short fuse to ignite, resulting in an explosion of words.
 It would not have been as beautiful as the eruption of the morning sky.
 According to my new Swedish friend who had stayed inside moments longer, a visit at an alternative time of day would have been better.
 Regardless, it is one of the oldest operational monasteries in the world and is likely worth a visit for indulgence in historical intrigue.
 We were collected by the spritely driver who flew us back to Dahab at one hundred and sixty kilometres per hour.

-Sinai's Splendour: Worthy of the Effort
+Sinai's Splendour: Worth the Effort

 Regardless of ecclesiastical dispositions, climbing – or rather walking – to the summit of Mt Sinai is a must-do adventure inherent to any Egyptian holiday.
 The beauty exhibited by mother nature will leave you breathless.
 It’s a prominent memory that regularly features in travel recalls, and sits towards the higher end of my top-fifty-experiences-of-all-time list.